Published 2024

 Analyzing the above 15 procedure categories across all surgeon specialties, general surgeons generated 23% of WRVUs in urban areas and 26% of WRVUs in rural areas (Exhibit V-12).
 These urban/rural proportions differ by procedure category.
 For the category “Endoscopy - Upper G.I.”, general surgeons generated 55% of WRVUs in urban areas and 69% of WRVUs in rural areas.
 The increase in use of general surgeons to provide Endoscopy - Upper G.I. procedures in rural areas appears to be driven largely by the reduction in procedures provided by thoracic surgeons.

-• Impact on overall national demand for general surgeons: To estimate starting year (2021) demand, HWSM models the assumption that supply and demand for general surgeons are roughly in equilibrium in metropolitan areas.
+- Impact on overall national demand for general surgeons: To estimate starting year (2021) demand, HWSM models the assumption that supply and demand for general surgeons are roughly in equilibrium in metropolitan areas.
 However, in rural areas not only is there a shortfall from maldistribution but also additional demands on general surgeons due to a lack of specialist surgeons.
 Based on analysis of Medicare claims data, we calculate that the per capita demand for general surgeons in rural areas is 13.1% higher than the level that would be required if general surgeons had similar practice patterns to their metropolitan-based counterparts.
-Applying this 13.1% increase to general surgeon demand in rural areas equates to a 490 FTE (2%) national shortfall.
-This 2% shortfall is possibly a conservative effort as rural area report challenges attracting and retaining general surgeons and concerns of a growing nationwide shortfall of general surgeons.28
+Applying this 13.1% increase to general surgeon demand in rural areas equates to a 910 FTE increase in demand for general surgeons in rural areas due to a shortage of specialist surgeons.
+This shortfall is in addition to the shortfall estimate associated with maldistribution of general surgeons.
+Rural areas report challenges attracting and retaining general surgeons and concerns of a growing nationwide shortfall of general surgeons.27

 Demand scenarios modeled